BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

 ```
 ## Load testing procedure
 ### locustfile.py
-As said before, the Locust container requires a locust configuration file, locustfile.py, which contains precise instructions abput what the Locust instance should be able to do and know.
+As said before, the Locust container requires a locust configuration file, `locustfile.py`, which contains precise instructions about what the Locust instance should be able to do and know.
 The code is reported below.

 It defines the users credential and some testing tasks whinch in this case consist on the uploading of a text file and some dummy files of different sizes (1 kB, 1MB and 1GB).
 Also, for cleaning purposes, part of the test consists on deleting the file after every upload.
 ```python
 import random